gouki510/gouki510.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Technology Management for Innovation at The University of Tokyo, advised by [Yutaka Matsuo](https://ymatsuo.com/).
+I’m a PhD candidate in Technology Management for Innovation at The University of Tokyo, mentored by Professor [Yutaka Matsuo](https://ymatsuo.com/).
-Email : minegishi[at]weblab.t.u-tokyo.ac.jp

-## Research Interest
-- Mechanistic Interpretability
+My research passion lies in mechanistic interpretability, where I unravel the internal mechanism that drive today’s AI systems.